adityavishnoi/Bank-Management-System/README.md

-# Enterprise Bank Management System
+# Bank Management System

 A robust, object-oriented Python application designed to simulate a professional banking environment.
-This system combines a secure PostgreSQL database with a clean, interactive web interface, delivering an enterprise-grade user experience for managing financial records.
+This system combines a secure PostgreSQL database with a clean, interactive web interface, delivering a seamless user experience for managing financial records.

 ---